-Jordan Addison vs Mike Evans: Who Should You Start?
+Jordan Addison vs Mike Evans: The Full Breakdown

 The gap between Jordan Addison and Mike Evans is smaller than most fantasy managers think.
 Separated by just 0.6 PPG in 2025, this is one of those wide receiver decisions that comes down to context, not name recognition.
-Jordan Addison averaged 8.1 PPG with the Minnesota Vikings across 14 games, and Mike Evans posted 8.7 with the San Francisco 49ers in 8.
+Jordan Addison averaged 8.1 PPG with the Minnesota Vikings across 14 games, and Mike Evans posted 8.7 with the Tampa Bay Buccaneers in 8.

 When two wide receivers are separated by less than two points per game, the decision shifts to weekly context.
 Who has the softer defense?
 Who is trending up over the last month?
 Which team is projected for more total points?
 Those are the tiebreakers that actually matter.